Infinity Sharding Paradigm (ISP)

 2. Block limits and classification

-Block limits are loaded from the configuration parameters 22 and 23.
-Each of the three parameters has three limits: underload, soft, hard:
+Limits for these metrics are defined in configuration parameters 22 and 23.
+Each parameter has three thresholds: underload, soft, and hard:

 .